Table lamp 6P2 by Paolo Tilche for Sirrah, 1968

 The metal frame is as well adjustable, enabling the lamp to shine in different directions.
 Although shining...
 Paolo Tilche considers model 6P2 more as an object than as a lighting element: "It is not a lamp, but a variable vision in the composition of structures with a brightly coloured light."

 This item is offered by Palainco - Seriously Light Minded.
-Price and World wide shipping quotes can be requested on the website www.palainco.com.
+World wide shipping quotes can be requested on the website www.palainco.com.